May 2004 Democratic Party of Japan leadership election: Background

 Naoto Kan was elected to a second stint as leader in December 2002.
 During his tenure, he oversaw a merger with the Liberal Party, strengthening the unified opposition.
 He led the party to success at the 2003 election, improving its seat count and outpolling the ruling Liberal Democratic Party in the proportional representation vote, though falling short of unseating the government.
 Ichirō Ozawa, former Liberal Party leader, accepted the post of vice-president but remained distant from the party leadership.
 He declined to attend executive meetings and publicly criticised Kan.

 In April 2004, a number of Japanese politicians were exposed as having failed to pay mandatory premiums for the national pension program.
 Kan admitted that he too had failed to do so while serving as health minister in 1996.
 He faced pressure to resign from DPJ members including Ozawa, but initially refused.
 Katsuya Okada, Yukio Edano, and Yoshihiko Noda met with Kan on 8 May and urged him to step down.
 Kan announced his resignation on 11 May.

+Electoral system

+Candidates were required to gather endorsements from twenty (maximum 25) of the party's members of the National Diet in order to stand.
+If the election were contested, each Diet member would have been eligible to vote.
+If no candidate won more than 50% of votes, a runoff was to be held the same day.
+Nominations were taken on the 18th and the election held the same day.
+Okada was the only candidate to nominate and was therefore confirmed without a ballot.